mcoot/tamods-site/docs/doc_srv_api_serverconfig.md

 ### Maps

-The Maps enum gives values (i.e. map codes) for all maps existing in the game, under the following namespaces:
+The Maps enum gives values (i.e. map codes) for all non-custom maps existing in the game, under the following namespaces:

 - `Maps.CTF`
 - `Maps.TDM`